 8.5.4 Minimum requirement for L1 indication

-When the radio link quality on all the configured RS resources in set is worse than Qout_LR, Layer 1 of the UE shall send a beam failure instance indication to the higher layers.
+When the radio link quality on all the RS resources in set is worse than Qout_LR, Layer 1 of the UE shall send a beam failure instance indication to the higher layers.
 A Layer 3 filter may be applied to the beam failure instance indications as specified in [2].

-The beam failure instance evaluation for the configured RS resources in set shall be performed as specified in section 6 in [3].
+The beam failure instance evaluation for the RS resources in set shall be performed as specified in section 6 in [3].
 Two successive indications from Layer 1 shall be separated by at least TIndication_interval_BFD.

-When DRX is not used, TIndication_interval_BFD is max(2ms, TBFD-RS,M), where TBFD-RS,M is the shortest periodicity of all configured RS resources in set for the accessed cell, corresponding to either the shortest periodicity of the SSB in the set or CSI-RS resource in the set .
+When DRX is not used, TIndication_interval_BFD is max(2ms, TBFD-RS,M), where TBFD-RS,M is the shortest periodicity of all RS resources in set for the accessed cell, corresponding to either the shortest periodicity of the SSB in the set or CSI-RS resource in the set .

 When DRX is used, TIndication_interval_BFD is max(1.5*DRX_cycle_length, 1.5*TBFD-RS,M) if DRX cycle_length is less than or equal to 320ms, and TIndication_interval is DRX_cycle_length if DRX cycle_length is greater than 320ms.